Career Zone EN

 Job interview

-For a successful job interview, good preparation and practicing an interview are important.
-You will find that when you are well prepared for a job interview, you will be much more relaxed and perhaps less nervous during the interview itself.
+For a successful job interview, preparing well for the interview and practicing for it are the most important things you can think about.
+You'll find that when you go into an interview well-prepared, you'll be much more relaxed and perhaps less nervous during the interview itself.

-The actual practice of a job interview will also make you feel more comfortable in an interview.
+Practicing a job interview and reviewing all sorts of questions you might be asked will also help you feel more comfortable going into an interview.

-Read the information on Job Interview and the related information about the STARR method and Online video interviewing carefully.
+Please carefully read the information about online job interviews in general, and the accompanying information about the STARR method and online video interviews:

 > Job interview

-• Briefly state your motivation for a job you find interesting.
+- Briefly state your motivation for a position you find interesting.
 Why are you applying for this position?
+For example, use the vacancies you searched for in previous steps.

-• Briefly describe your suitability for the position.
+- Briefly describe your suitability for the position.
 Why should they hire you?
-Also use the information from your application letter, your personal profile and personal career profile.
+Also use the information from your cover letter, your personal profile and (career) profile.

-• Also practice these questions online (via Teams/Skype) with someone else.
-Use the tips on applying online.
+- Also practice these questions online via Teams for example with someone else.
+Use the tips from Applying Online.

 STARR method